Synthetic Monitoring Troubleshooting

 Additionally, you might also have to ensure Datadog Synthetic Monitoring IP ranges are allowed as traffic sources by your firewalls.

 Synthetic tests by default do not renotify.
-This means that if you add your notification handle (email address, Slack handle, etc.) after a transition got generated (e.g., test going into alert or recovering from a previous alert), no notification is sent for that very transition.
-A notification will be sent for the next transition.
+This means that if you add your notification handle such as your email address or Slack handle after a transition is generated (for example: a test going into alert or recovering from a previous alert), a notification is not sent for that transition.
+A notification is sent for the next transition.

 My private location containers sometimes get killed